 Since 2015, the Young Talent Competition allows discovering the next generation of most talented young watchmaking apprentices in the world, supports them in their route to independence by identifying their achievements and putting them under the spotlight.

 F.P.Journe organizes the Young Talent Competition with the support of The Hour Glass, luxury watch retailer in the Asia Pacific region.
 Both Maisons aim to perpetuate and support the art of haute horology and cultivate the appreciation of extensive horological craftsmanship.

 The selection criteria are based on technical achievement, the search for complexity in their realization, the quality of craftsmanship as well as their sense of design and aesthetics.
-Applicants must have independently designed and created a timepiece and/or technical construction.
+Applicants must have independently designed and created a timepiece or an horological construction.
 The 2020 Young Talent Competition winner receives a diploma and a CHF 20,000.- grant from The Hour Glass and F.P.Journe, which will allow him to purchase watchmaking tools or finance an horological project.

 The jury of the Young Talent Competition 2020 is composed of key personalities from the international horological scene: Philippe Dufour, Andreas Strehler, Giulio Papi, Marc Jenni, Michael Tay, Elizabeth Doerr and François-Paul Journe.

 Norifumi Seki - Spherical moon and drum calendar pocket watch

 Graduate from Hiko Mizuno College of Jewelry - March 2020

 At my watchmaking school, I attended a course where applicants can make their own watch over a year and I chose to make this watch as a graduation production.
 I wanted to make this specific complication because I thought it would be interesting to make a watch with a large moon phase for an increased visibility.
 Since the disk type that is usually used has a large design limitation, I decided to display it as a sphere in order to be more visible.